- 1.What You Need to Know About TikTok

 This is also where your staff can come in.
-Take users behind the scenes by filming your chef preparing a meal, the servers organizing the orders, or your bartender mixing your signature cocktails.
+Take users behind the scenes by filming your chef preparing a meal, the servers organizing the delivery and takeout orders, or your bartender mixing your signature cocktails.

 5. Sample TikTok ads to find the best for your restaurant